andycroll/andycroll.com/_posts/2021/2021-06-28-calculate-the-standard-deviation-of-a-ruby-array.md

 A version of the standard deviation calculation done in Ruby is much slower than if it were done natively in C. This 'lower-level' support is why running `sum` is much faster than running `inject` in the above example, because Ruby’s `sum` method is implemented in C.

 If you're doing a lot of this sort of calculation or in a situation performance is key you might want to look at the [`enumerable-statistics`](https://github.com/mrkn/enumerable-statistics) gem.
-It has natively implemented (in C, that are called from Ruby) versions of several statistical summary methods mixed in directly to `Array`s and `Enumerable`s.
+It has natively implemented (in C, called from Ruby) versions of several statistical summary methods mixed in directly to Ruby's `Array` and `Enumerable` classes.